ginpks/TRANSPORTATION/team/m2/ui-diagrams.md

 ### Explanations of each diagram:
 - Login page: The login page is built for users to log into their own account using their UMass email.
-The purpose of using UMass email is to enable a better security and easier user identification since our application aims to provide a ridesharing platform for UMass students only.
+The purpose of using UMass email is to enable better security and easier user identification since our application aims to provide a ridesharing platform for UMass students only.
 Users will also need their password to log in.
-In case the user is a new user, we also provide an account creation page, in which we will send verification emails to users, and ask them to create their own password.
+In case the user is a new user, we also provide a link to Sign up page, in which we will send verification emails to users, and ask them to create their own password.

+- Sign up Page: The sign up page is built for new users to create their own account using their UMass email.
+Users will need to input the verification code we sent to verify themselves before creating new accounts.
+Users will create their password for logging in later.

-- Drive posting page: This is the main page for our website, where users will have a vision on -- `our logo`: they can use to return to this main page, -- `search bar`: the user can use to search their desired locations, -- `filter bar`: the users can use to filter the  desired time, location, available number of passengers, etc., -- `sort bar`: allows user to sort each postings by time, cost, and distance from their destination, -- `postings list`: allows users to browse all the postings, if the user finds one they prefer, they can click the contact button to contact the user who posted, -- `profile`: shown with user's profile picture, it is used to allow user to access their profile page to edit and view their personal information, -- `chat`: allows user to access the Chat page,
+- Post information page: This is the main page for our website, where users will have a vision on -- `our logo`: they can use to return to this main page, -- `search bar`: the user can use to search their desired locations, -- `filter bar`: the users can use to filter the  desired time, location, available number of passengers, etc, -- `sort bar`: allows user to sort each posting by time, cost, and distance from their destination, -- `postings list`: allows users to browse all the postings, if the user finds one they prefer, they can click the contact button to contact the user who posted, -- `profile`: shown with user's profile picture, it is used to allow user to access their profile page to edit and view their personal information, -- `chat`: allows user to access the Chat page,